This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Rinse the pork cutlets with cold water, pat dry with paper towels, and season with salt and black pepper.
-Arrange the cornstarch, egg and panko in three separate containers, next to each other.
+• Rinse the pork cutlets with cold water, pat them dry with paper towels, and season with salt and black pepper.
+Arrange the cornstarch, egg, and panko in three separate containers side by side.

-- Coat a piece of the pork cutlet lightly with some cornstarch.
-Shake off the excess.
-Dip the pork cutlet into the egg, then immediately onto the panko.
+• Lightly coat a piece of pork cutlet with cornstarch, shaking off any excess.
+Dip the pork cutlet into the egg, then press it into the panko to coat.

-- Make sure the pork cutlet is evenly coated with a layer of panko.
-Set aside for deep-frying.
-Repeat the same to the remaining pork cutlets.
+• Ensure the pork cutlet is evenly coated with a layer of panko, then set it aside for deep-frying.
+Repeat the process with the remaining pork cutlets.

-- Deep fry the pork cutlets until they turn golden brown.
-Remove using a strainer and transfer to a plate lined with paper towels.
-Slice the Tonkatsu into pieces and serve immediately with some shredded cabbage and Tonkatsu sauce.
+• Deep-fry the pork cutlets until golden brown.
+Remove with a strainer and transfer to a plate lined with paper towels.
+Slice the tonkatsu into pieces and serve immediately with shredded cabbage and tonkatsu sauce.

 Nutrition